mattrussi/gitlab-com-runbooks/docs/patroni/build_cluster_from_snapshot.md

 ### 6.1 Create the cluster with Terraform MR

-You may be required to create the replica instances from scratch or you might be rebuilding an already exisitng instance.
+When building the delayed and archive replicas you may be required to create the replica instances from scratch or you might be rebuilding an already exisitng instance.

+If you are building from scratch you need to add a module in `config-mgmt` to provision the new instances [example MR](https://ops.gitlab.net/gitlab-com/gl-infra/config-mgmt/-/merge_requests/5590).
+If you are rebuilding an existing instance there are two steps:

+1. Create an MR to destroy the exisiting instance this can be done by commenting out the module that provisions the delayed and archive replicas.
+1. Create an MR to rebuild the replicas.

+**NOTE:** Remember to always rebase the MR and review the plan before merging.

 #### 6.1.1 Chef role for the replicas